sg-crest A Singapore Government Agency Website

 Research shows that we like people who are similar to us because they validate our attitudes.
 It is also more fun to spend time with someone who shares the same interests as us.

-In subsequent conversations, we could reference things that were said to show we were actually listening and interested in what they had to say.
+In subsequent conversations, we could reference things that were said to show we were listening and interested in what they had to say.
 Over time, actions like these help create a safe space where each person can open up a bit more and be themselves.

 2. Show concern